kasir-barati/graphql-js-ts/docs/best-practices/cost-analysis.md

 >   - Rely on dynamic query analysis and deduct after execution.
 >   - Deduct first based on the upper bound and then refund if we've deducted too much.
 > - For monetization we can rely on dynamic query analysis.
+> - **When I wrote this doc first I only watched one YouTube video and there he said that since scalar types are already presumably fetched from DB we're gonna skip them from static query cost analysis.
+But there are other approaches to this too.
+[Find out more here](#should-i-calculate-scalar-type-in-my-cost-analysis)**

 #### Static Query Analysis